The distribution of the maximum number of common neighbors in the random graph: Introduction

 Then the shifted random variable $\frac{\Delta_n-a_n}{\sigma_n}$ converges in distribution to a random variable having the standard Gumbel distribution.
 Further in his paper, Bollob\'{a}s considered the $m$-th highest degree $\Delta_n^m$ of $G(n,p)$ (in particular, $\Delta^1_n=\Delta_n)$ and proved a similar result: for every $y\in\mathbb{R}$,

 Note that elements $\xi_i$ of a sequence of degrees of $G(n,p)$ have the binomial distribution with the parameters $n-1,p$.
 For sequences of series of independent binomial random variables, the asymptotical distribution of maximums was studied by S. Nadarajah and K. Mitov in 2002~\cite{Independent}.
-Their result states that the maximum $D_n$ of $n$ independent binomial random variables $\xi_1,\ldots,\xi_n$ with parameters $M = M(n),$ $M(n)/[\ln n]^3\to \infty$ as $n\to \infty,$ and $p=\mathrm{const}$ obeys the following asymptotical law: for $y\in\mathbb{R}$,
+Their result states that the maximum $D_n$ of $n$ independent binomial random variables $\xi_1^{(n)},\ldots,\xi_n^{(n)},$ where the upper index denotes the number of series, with parameters $M = M(n)=\omega(\ln^3 n)$ and $p=\mathrm{const}$ (here and below we use the usual notation $g_1= \omega(g_2)$ for two sequences $g_1(n)$ and $g_2(n)$ such that $g_2 = o(g_1)$) obeys the following asymptotical law: for $y\in\mathbb{R}$,